MSDEVMTL/GlobalAzureBootcamp2018/Step5/README.md

 * [Microsoft Antimalware for Azure Cloud Services and Virtual Machines](https://docs.microsoft.com/en-us/azure/security/azure-security-antimalware)

-# Lab 2 - Protect the VM
+# Lab 2 - Enable Network Security Groups in Azure Security Center

-Azure Security Center will recommend that you restrict access through Internet-facing endpoints if any of your Network Security Groups (NSGs) has one or more inbound rules that allow access from “any” source IP address.
-Opening access to “any” may enable attackers to access your resources.
-Security Center will recommend that you edit these inbound rules to restrict access to source IP addresses that actually need access.

-This recommendation is generated for any non-web port that has "any" as source.
+Azure Security Center recommends that you enable a network security group (NSG) if one is not already enabled.
+NSGs contain a list of Access Control List (ACL) rules that allow or deny network traffic to your VM instances in a Virtual Network.
+NSGs can be associated with either subnets or individual VM instances within that subnet.
+When an NSG is associated with a subnet, the ACL rules apply to all the VM instances in that subnet.
+In addition, traffic to an individual VM can be restricted further by associating an NSG directly to that VM.

 ## Step 1 - Oversee the recommendation